digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 WebSocket clients support a "subprotocols" argument (sometimes simply called "protocols"); this is usually in a list form but occasionally in comma-separated form.
-Check documentation for your WebSocket library of choice for details.
+Check the documentation for your WebSocket library of choice for details.

 For HTTP JSON requests, you must pass two subprotocols: